 Thomas Dorsey's "Precious Lord" has been described as "the greatest gospel song of all time."
 People around the world love it because of its heartfelt theme of faith and hope.
 Written in 1932, it continues to attract new generations of audiences.
 Various artists from gospel legend Mahalia Jackson to rock 'n' roll king Elvis Presley have performed it.

+Like so many grand hymns of faith, the song was inspired by a tragedy in the life of its composer.
 Dorsey believed his songs "lifted people out of the muck and mire of poverty and gave them … hope."